 Part of the reason for the 20% suggestion on how much to save each month is that this is estimated to be what you need in order to retire some day safely.

-Easy ways to boost your savings each month
+Easy ways to Increase your savings each month

 401K retirement account

-Saving money into a 401K retirement fund is a great way to make what you are saving grow into more.
+Saving money into a 401K retirement fund is a great way to make what you are saving every month grow into more.

 On average, money you save in a 401K will provide a 5% return.
 At least some of your savings each month should come from adding it to a 401K program.